 - Associate Vice Chancellors.
 The new office of the Vice Chancellor must be able to act as a strong advocate for the broad range of research going on across campus and be responsive to faculty.
-To help to ensure success in this, we recommend that the divisional Graduate School Associate Deans become Associate Vice Chancellors that report to the VCRGE.
+To help to ensure success in this, we recommend that the divisional Graduate School Associate Deans be retitled Associate Vice Chancellors that report to the VCRGE.
 We further recommend that the Associate Vice Chancellors continue the research-related roles of the current divisional Graduate School Associate Deans in areas such as crafting faculty start-up and retention packages, overseeing the Fall Research Competition, and working closely with local or campus-wide research centers.
 We also recommend that the Associate Vice Chancellors be charged to develop new external opportunities, including developing new funding streams and maintaining close contact with campus researchers as part of an effort to expand the role of UW in shaping the national research agenda.
 These Associate Vice Chancellors appointments should be in general 50% time, generally fixed at five year terms, so that high-profile faculty actively engaged in research will seek these positions. - Research Policy.
 The VCRGE's office will continue to have responsibility for the compliant operations of research on campus.
-Since compliance and safety regulations entail complex discussions and negotiations to match them to the specific needs of every campus, we recommend retaining Research Policy as part of the work of the VCRGE's office.
-The Associate VCs will help to execute, negotiate, and refine policy from Washington, collaborating on the crafting of new campus and national policies and making strategic plans for future regulations. - Shared Governance.
+Since compliance and safety regulations entail complex discussions and negotiations to match them to the specific needs of every campus, we recommend retaining Associate Vice Chancellors for research policy and compliance in the VCRGE's office. - Shared Governance.
 The shared governance body to the Chancellor is the University Committee, and the University Academic Planning Council is the shared governance body for the Provost.
 To be consistent with other campus leadership positions, the VCRGE will need a shared governance committee: we recommend a new body called the University Research Council.
-It would include the VCRGE, the Dean of the Graduate School, and recognized research faculty and staff from all divisions.
-We recommend that the membership and structure of this committee should be determined by the University Committee after consultation with this working group, ASEC, and campus leadership.
+It would include the VCRGE, the Dean of the Graduate School, and recognized research and graduate education faculty and staff from all divisions.
+The membership and structure of this committee will be determined by the Faculty Senate in consultation with this working group, other governance bodies, and campus leadership.
 The Chancellor, Provost and Vice Chancellor for Administration and Finance meet weekly with the University Committee.
 Thus, we also recommend that the VCRGE should have regularly scheduled meetings with the University Committee to provide a clear line of communication from this office to the faculty senate. - Research and Sponsored Programs (RSP).
 This office, so essential to the management of grants and awards, has been housed alternatively with the Graduate School and within the Vice Chancellor for Finance and Administration (VCFA) over the years, and has just completed a transition to the VCFA.
 We recommend that the University continue to examine the best home for RSP and assure a regular opportunity for dialogue between active researchers, as represented by the University Research Council, and RSP on issues related to research policy, as well as defining clear lines of communication between RSP, the VCRGE and the VCFA.

-The Dean of the Graduate School:
+The Dean of the Graduate School

 We recommend a separate Dean of the Graduate School because we believe graduate education across campus needs a prominent, high-level academic leader wholly dedicated to its challenges and demands.
-We believe that the new Dean will lead us forward with: an independent budget, new Associate Dean positions, and a mandate to innovate.
+We believe that the new Dean will lead us forward with: a significant independent budget, new Associate Dean positions, and a mandate to innovate.
 We recommend that the new Dean be delegated budgetary responsibilities for all existing duties and programs currently staffed by the Graduate School.
 In order to maintain the integration of research and graduate education, we recommend a reporting line from the Dean of the Graduate School to the VCRGE.